IBAX-io/docs/docs/topics/vm.md

 ## Compiler {#compiler}

-Functions in the compile.go file are responsible for compiling the array of tokens obtained from the lexical analyzer.
+Functions in the compiler.go file are responsible for compiling the array of tokens obtained from the lexical analyzer.
 Compilation can be divided into two levels conditionally.
 At the top level, we deal with functions, contracts, code blocks, conditional and loop statements, variable definitions, and so on.
 At the